mahimanew/Docker/About docker engine.md

  - The Docker daemon is a background process that manages Docker objects such as images, containers, networks, and volumes.
 It is responsible for building, running, and distributing Docker containers.

  ### What is containerd?
-  - It is a container superviser, It listen user inputs, pull the necessary images and manages networking and storage.
+  - It is a container superviser, It listen user inputs, pull the necessary images.
 ### What is Shim?

 - Creates the containers, and act as a bridge between the runc